 For two or more students, they will charge a minimum of 900 baht an hour, so this works out much cheaper for a student who comes with a couple of friends.

-Word of mouth is good, so make sure you tell everyone you know (especially Thai friends) that you’re going to be teaching private English lessons on a freelance basis.
-It’s amazing how many students you can get from simply word of mouth in just about any city in the country.
+Word of mouth is good, so make sure you tell everyone you know (especially Thai friends) that you are going to be teaching private English lessons on a freelance basis.
+It is amazing how many students you can get from simply word of mouth in just about any city in the country.

 Finally, if there are businesses in your area, it can also be a good idea to approach a few.
-Many small businesses in Thailand want their employees to learn English and will often sign up for a 10 week class for two hours a week to test it out.
+Many small businesses in Thailand want their employees to learn English, and will often sign up for a 10 week class for two hours a week to test it out.

 Being a freelance teacher in Thailand can be rewarding as Thais are fun to teach.
-It can also however be very stressful as you end up working one or two hours on, one or two hours off, one or two hours on etc., which can make your work day long.
+It can also be stressful as you end up working one or two hours on, one or two hours off, one or two hours on etc., which can make your work day long.

-Finally, if you’re friendly and relaxed, make your lessons fun and genuinely try to get to know your students, you’ll probably find quite fast that you’re turning students down as you simply don’t have time to teach them all.
+Finally, if you are friendly and relaxed, make your lessons fun and genuinely try to get to know your students, and you will probably find quite fast that you are turning students down as you simply don’t have time to teach them all.

 And that is when you know you are a successful freelance teacher in Thailand.